netblock/yaabe/README.md

 ```

 Optionally, create an installer wizard through NSIS with
 `make -j $(nproc) nsis-installer`.
-However it does use
+However it can use
 [B00MERANG Project's Windows 10 theme for GTK](https://github.com/B00merang-Project/Windows-10),
-which is linked as a submodule and can be pulled in via `git submodule init`.
+which is linked as a submodule and can be pulled in via `git submodule init; git submodule update`.

 ## Useful Resources